thomascmann/hibars/README.md

 };
 ```
 This allows for the creation of a figure with up to 10 levels of the lowest factor in the hierarchy.
 See the <a href="https://github.com/axismaps/colorbrewer/">colorbrewer.js palettes for more examples.</a> Hibars will attempt to fall back on the defaults if you specify an incompatible color palette. *Currently, the default colors include only 10 colors.*

+**auto_size (*optional*):** "yes" or "no", default is "no" if unspecified.
+Determines whether to automatically scale the size of the chart to fit the chart location.
+If "yes", the chart will readjust if the dimensions of its parent element change.
+If "yes", the ```chartwidth``` and ```chartheight``` parameters refer to the "initial" size from which the chart is scaled up or down. *Larger values will generally render better; scaling up small charts can produce distortions.* Aspect ratio is maintained.

 ###Structure of CSV file
 The CSV data file should have a list of headers in the first row.
 There should be one column for the dependent variable, one for the size of the +/- error bars (*this must ALWAYS be called "stderror"*), and one column per factor.
 In each factor column, the values reflect the level of the factor.
 Each row must have a value in each column.
 For example: